FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/aws_iot/setting_up_aws_connectivity.md

 1. Run the ```./tools/scripts/generate_credentials.py``` Python script, that's going to generate a private key and a certificate that's signed  with this key.
    * Optionally you can specify metadata for the certificate.
-Use the ```-h``` flag for the python script to see the available options.
+Use the ```-h``` flag for the Python script to see the available options.
   ```bash
   python ./tools/scripts/generate_credentials.py --certificate_valid_time <validity duration in days > \
                                                 --certificate_country_name <Country Name (2 letter code)> \